-If you are about to embark on a journey to Jordan, have always dreamt of traveling to Jordan, or have come back from the beautiful experience, I have compiled 6 books that provide some insight and history into the magical Hashemite Kingdom of Jordan.
-While one can easily embrace their imagination, lost in the pages of these wonderful books, the best experience of course is the first hand experience through visiting yourself.
+If you are about to embark on a journey to Jordan, have always dreamt of traveling to Jordan, or have come back from the beautiful experience, I have compiled 7 books to read traveling to Jordan.
+These books provide some insight and history into the magical Hashemite Kingdom of Jordan.
+While one can easily embrace their imagination, lost in the pages of these wonderful books, the best experience, of course, is the first-hand experience through visiting yourself.

 Jordan is a Land of Desert, Mainly Landlocked with: